trixi-framework/HOHQMesh.jl/docs/src/HQMTool_API.md

 curved boundaries in the model.
 The degree of this polynomial representation is controlled by the above getter/setter pair.
 The default polynomial order is set to `5`.

 The available mesh file formats are `"ISM"`, `"ISM-V2"`, or `"ABAQUS"`.
-See the HOHQMesh documetation, [Appendix A](https://trixi-framework.github.io/HOHQMesh/appendix/#appendix-a-additions-for-ism-v2) or [Appendix E](https://trixi-framework.github.io/HOHQMesh/appendix/#appendix-e-abaqus-mesh-file-format), as well as the Trixi.jl documentation,
+See the HOHQMesh documentation, [Appendix A](https://trixi-framework.github.io/HOHQMesh/appendix/#appendix-a-additions-for-ism-v2) or [Appendix E](https://trixi-framework.github.io/HOHQMesh/appendix/#appendix-e-abaqus-mesh-file-format), as well as the Trixi.jl documentation,